Unico American Corporation (UNAM): History, Ownership, Mission, How It Works & Makes Money

 Official mission statement

-A distinct, publicly available official mission statement for Unico American Corporation is not readily identifiable from recent corporate disclosures as of early 2024.
-Its primary stated function is operating as an insurance holding company.
+A distinct, publicly available official mission statement for Unico American Corporation is not readily identifiable in recent corporate disclosures as of late 2025.
+Historically, its mission was implicitly tied to its role as an insurance holding company providing property and casualty insurance through its subsidiaries.

 Vision statement

-Unico American Corporation does not appear to utilize a specific company slogan in its branding or public relations materials.
+Unico American Corporation does not appear to utilize a specific company slogan or tagline in its public relations or branding materials.
+The closest thing to a guiding principle came from its main operating subsidiary, Crusader Insurance Company, which used the phrase: 'A Business of Caring'.

 Unico American Corporation (UNAM) How It Works